keithbuhler/keithbuhler.github.io/slideshows/business4kant.md

 * What is a maxim?
 A "maxim" is a plan of action in a particular circumstance, such as "when you're on a bus, and there are no seats left for an old lady, stand up and give her your seat."
 * What is a law?
 A law is a universal maxim: "always be generous."

-- This formulation, then, tells you to make your maxim of action something you could *also* will to be a universal law, without contradition.
+- This formulation, then, tells you to make your maxim of action something you could *also* will to be a universal law, without contradiction.